 Underwriters Laboratory UL 1709

 A quick over view of the UL 1709 test is that it is measuring the ability of Hi Temp’s material to protect the integrity of a steel beam to a fully exposed rapidly heat rising fire over a 2 hour time period.
-Hi Temp is proud to say that we have passed the UL 1709 testing are officially UL 1709 certified.
+Hi Temp is proud to say that we have met the standards of the UL 1709 test as independently tested by Intertek laboratories.
 UL 1709 looks to be a huge requirement in the future for major oil and gas refineries as they look to adopt this as the standard for welding blankets of the future.
 Below is a more detailed outline of the scope of the UL 1709 test.

 Scope of the UL 1709 Test